midoBB/Readeck/README.md

 ### 📖 E-Book export

-What's best than reading your collected articles on your e-reader?
+What's better than reading your collected articles on your e-reader?
 You can export any article to an e-book file (EPUB).
 You can even export a collection to a single book!

 On top of that, you can directly access Readeck's catalog and collections from your e-reader if it supports OPDS.